Outrageous Fortune (film): Cast

-Both Shelley Long and Bette Midler were promised top billing when they signed to do the film; however, neither was willing to give up top billing to the other.
-To compromise, Long received top billing in advertising west of the Mississippi River, and Midler received the honor in the east.
+Production

+Shelley Long was the first to sign, with her contract guaranteed top billing, but before Midler would sign, Long had to agree to share top billing.
+During production, Midler's and Long's names were alternated on press releases sent out.
+When Midler's name appeared first in a release, the next press document sent out had to mention Long's first.
+Midler received top billing on release prints east of the Mississippi River.
+Long received top billing on release prints west of the Mississippi River.
+Once the film was in theaters, the distributor sent two sets of newspaper advertisements.
+One set had Midler's name on the left and Long's name on the right, the other set had Long's name on the left and Midler's name on the right.
+The newspaper ads alternated on a daily basis.
+Two sets of movie trailers, posters, and lobby cards were required.

 This agreement extended through the original LaserDisc and VHS release of the title, with discs shipped to retailers in the west featuring Shelley Long and retailers on the east receiving discs featuring Bette Midler.

 On an episode of Oprah, Midler remarked that working with Long was "rough," echoing similar sentiments amongst Long's bosses on her hit TV series Cheers.

 Suzanne Somers has said that Michael Eisner offered her a three-movie deal with Disney which included Outrageous Fortune, but she turned it down.
 She would have played Bette Midler's part.